leofig-rj/pywilight/README.md

-# Python control for WiLight devices
+# Python API for WiLight devices in Home Assistant

 A simple Python API for controlling devices from WiLight, developed for integration with Home Assistant.
 At present, the following devices are currently supported: